Kumaresan-Hexaware/pyspark/README.md

 # PySpark Example Project

-This document is designed to be read in parallel with the code in the `pyspark-template-project` repository.
+This document is designed to be read in parallel with the code in the **amaze_df_pyspark** repository.
 Together, these constitute what we consider to be a 'best practices' approach to writing ETL jobs using Apache Spark and its Python ('PySpark') APIs.
 This project addresses the following topics:

-- how to structure ETL code in such a way that it can be easily tested and debugged;
+- how to structure pyspark code in such a way that it can be easily tested and debugged;
 - how to pass configuration parameters to a PySpark job;
 - how to handle dependencies on other modules and packages; and,
 - what constitutes a 'meaningful' test for an ETL job.

-## ETL Project Structure
+## Amaze Pyspark Project Structure

 The basic project structure is as follows: